Link Between Schizophrenia and Substance Abuse

 Additionally, people who struggle with schizophrenia are more likely to develop polydrug abuse problems.
 They are, for example, more likely to both drink alcohol and smoke marijuana.

 Integrated treatment for both substance abuse and mental illness is imperative to ensure people who struggle with both conditions achieve and maintain healthy lives.
 One step is for clinicians who work with people with schizophrenia to screen their clients for substance abuse problems.
 When a person admits to struggling with one substance, they can be screened for other substances of abuse with drug tests.

-People who struggle with specific mental health problems, like schizophrenia, may benefit from receiving treatment through rehabilitation programs that focus only on their specific co-occurring disorders.
+People who struggle with specific mental health problems, like schizophrenia or post-traumatic stress disorder, may benefit from receiving treatment through rehabilitation programs that focus only on their specific co-occurring disorders.
 This is true, also, of people who struggle with bipolar disorder, severe personality disorders, panic or anxiety disorders, and depression.

 Ongoing evaluation of physical and mental health is an integral part of recovery for those who struggle with co-occurring addiction and schizophrenia.
 The individual may not know, remember, or believe that they have ingested an addictive substance while working on recovery, but their clinician can use a routine drug test to ensure the person is receiving the best possible combination of therapy, medication to treat schizophrenia, and complementary treatments to recover from substance abuse.